nevill/zongji/README.md

 The `ZongJi` constructor accepts one argument of either:

-* An object containing MySQL connection details in the same format as used by `node-mysql`
+* An object containing MySQL connection details in the same format as used by [package mysql](https://npm.im/mysql)
-* Or, a `node-mysql` `Connection` or `Pool` object that will be used for querying column information.
+* Or, a [mysql](https://npm.im/mysql) `Connection` or `Pool` object that will be used for querying column information.

 If a `Connection` or `Pool` object is passed to the constructor, it will not be destroyed/ended by Zongji's `stop()` method.

-If there is a `dateStrings` `node-mysql` configuration option in the connection details or connection, `ZongJi` will follow it.
+If there is a `dateStrings` `mysql` configuration option in the connection details or connection, `ZongJi` will follow it.

 Each instance includes the following methods: